Office Hours (Fall 2021)

-Available on Zoom Hours TBA (email to request Zoom Meeting link)
+Available via Zoom (email to request the times and Zoom Meeting link)

 PhD, University of Minnesota - Twin Cities, 2015

 Dr. Brooke Coe earned her B.A. and Ph.D. from the University of Minnesota.
 She conducts research and teaches at the intersection of comparative politics and international relations, and her interests include comparative regional law and organizations in the global South, state sovereignty and international intervention, and transitional justice.
 Her book on comparative regionalism, Sovereignty in the South: Intrusive Regionalism in Africa, Latin America, and Southeast Asia, traces the evolution of state sovereignty since decolonization.